tarantool/node-tarantool-driver/README.md

 ##Msgpack implentation

-You can yse any implementation that can be duck typing with next interface:
+You can use any implementation that can be duck typing with next interface:

 ```